proxy-wasm/proxy-wasm-go-sdk/README.md

 ## Build tags

-The following build tags can be used to customize the behavior of the built plugin:
+The following build tags can be used to customize the behavior of the built plugin.
+Build tags [can be specified in the `go build` command via the `-tags` flag](https://pkg.go.dev/cmd/go#:~:text=tags):

 - `proxywasm_timing`: Enables logging of time spent in invocation of the plugin's exported functions.
 This can be useful for debugging performance issues.